HomeMy WebLinkAboutVacation - HUM-VAC-245Page 1 of 7

 2. Vacation accrual

-have reached a threshold that corresponds to a greater vacation entitlement
+threshold that corresponds to a greater vacation entitlement will accrue

-will accrue vacation at a higher monthly rate in the month following the
+vacation at a higher monthly rate in the month following the anniversary of

 In the first year of employment, such vacation entitlement shall be prorated